 Is financial assistance available?

 Tuition assistance for MM students is available.
 Go to the Student Financial Aid page to learn about the types of aid that Tarleton has to offer.

 The courses in our graduate program will be taught by Tarleton music faculty who are members of the University's graduate faculty.
 These professors have advanced degrees in music education, musicology, conducting, and performance.

 When is the deadline for applying?

 Applications will be accepted on a rolling basis, but it's best if you begin your graduate application at least one month before the semester begins.
-The GRE is required for admission to the graduate program, but you can take one semester of classes before this deadline.
+The GRE is not required for admission.

 What courses do I take first?

 The courses within the program do not have prerequisites.
 You can jump into the program at any point.